NikosKarapiperis/Clinic/README.md

 ## Available Scripts

+First of all:

+You need NodeJS and NPM installed.

+Navigate to the project directory.

+Install the dependencies by running:

+### `npm install`

+Once the depedencies are installed run:

+### `npm start`

-In the project directory, you can run:
+In the project directory, now you can run:

 ### `npm start`